El rey de los taxistas

 El rey de los taxistas (English: "The King of the Taxi Drivers") is a 1989 Mexican comedy film directed by Benito Alazraki and starring Luis de Alba and Maribel Guardia.

 Plot

-Taxi driver Juan Camaney (de Alba) is married to the beautiful Lorena (Guardia), but he gets involved in multiple affairs.
+Taxi driver Juan Camaney (de Alba) is married to the beautiful Lorena (Guardia), but he carries on multiple affairs.
 Lorena, upset, agrees to work as a model for a photographer.
 Juan is accused for crimes that are actually committed by two men who take his taxi when he is not working.
-His wife and two friends Juan him clear his name, but when she sees that he is still a womanizer, Lorena marries the photographer and travels to the United States.
+His wife and two friends clear his name, but when she sees that he is still a womanizer, Lorena marries the photographer and travels to the United States.
 Juan only asks her to send him two VCRs and a television.